What is dehydration?

 - Coffee with no caffeine

-If you have been diagnosed with a kidney disease, ask your healthcare provider how much and what types of fluids you should drink to prevent dehydration.
-When you have kidney disease, fluid can build up in the body.
+If you have been diagnosed with a kidney or heart disease, ask your healthcare provider how much and what types of fluids you should drink to prevent dehydration.
+When you have kidney or heart disease, fluid can build up in the body.
 This can be dangerous to your health.

 When should I call my healthcare provider?

 Call the healthcare provider if you have: